taurusilver7/youtube-UI/README.md

 Custom utility class: `display: ${(props) => props.type === 'sm' && "flex"}`

-- Add hover effects on menu buttons.
+- Add hover effects on menu buttons in the home page.

 ## Login Component

 - Add a route to the routes for Login page.
 Create a login page in the pages.
-Style the input fields in the login form.
+Style the login form for sign-in and register fields in the login form with styled-components.

 ## Available Scripts